-Q: High A: High C: High
+High Q: High A: High C: High

-Alcyonium digitatum and faunal turf communities (which include bryozoans such as Securiflustra securifrons) are probably resistant to abrasion through bottom fishing (see abrasion pressure).

-Alcyonium digitatum goes through an annual cycle.
-From February to July all Alcyonium digitatum colonies are feeding, from July to November, an increasing number of colonies stop feeding.
+Alcyonium digitatum and faunal turf communities are probably resistant to abrasion through bottom fishing (see abrasion pressure).
+Alcyonium digitatum goes through an annual cycle, From February to July all Alcyonium digitatum colonies are feeding, from July to November, an increasing number of colonies stop feeding.
 During this period, a large number of polyps can retract and a variety of filamentous algae, hydroids and amphipods can colonize the surface of colonies epiphytically.
 From December to February, the epiphytic community is however sloughed off (Hartnoll, 1975).
 If Alcyonium digitatum were removed the epiphytic species would likely colonize rock surfaces and are therefore not dependent on Alcyonium digitatum.

-Within CR.MCR.EcCr Alcyonium digitatum, Securiflustra securifrons & Spirobranchus triqueter spatially compete, however, there wasn't any evidence to suggest other interspecific relationships or dependencies between these species.
-Therefore, removal of 1 or a number of these species would provide colonization space and most likely benefit the species with rapid colonization rates (e.g. Spirobranchus triqueter).
-Echinus esculentus is an important red algae grazer within CR.MCR.EcCr (Connor et al., 2004), without which the abundance of red algae may increase and possibly displace some of the faunal turf species.
-If Alcyonium digitatum, Securiflustra securifrons & Spirobranchus triqueter were removed this would alter the character of the biotope.
+Alcyonium digitatum and Caryophylia smithii, probably compete for space, however, there isn't any evidence to suggest other interspecific relationships or dependencies between these species.
+Therefore, removal of one or a number of these species would provide colonization space and most likely benefit the species with rapid colonization rates (e.g. Spirobranchus triqueter).
+Echinus esculentus is an important red algal grazer (Connor et al., 2004), without which the abundance of red algae may increase and possibly displace some of the faunal turf species.

 Sensitivity assessment.
-Resistance has been assessed as 'Low', resilience has been assessed as 'Medium'.
-Sensitivity has been assessed as 'Medium'.
+If Alcyonium digitatum, Caryophylia smithii or Echinus were removed (e.g. as incidental by-catch) the character of the biotope would probably change.
+Therefore, resistance has been assessed as 'Low', resilience has been assessed as 'High'.
+Sensitivity has been assessed as 'Low'.